DinoChiesa/ApigeeEdge-Java-JSONPath/README.md

 ## Usage Notes

-There is one callout class, com.google.apigee.edgecallouts.jsonpath.JsonPathCallout , which performs a JSON Path read .
+There is one callout class, com.google.apigee.callouts.jsonpath.JsonPathCallout , which performs a JSON Path read .
 This class depends on [the jayway jsonpath library for Java](https://github.com/json-path/JsonPath), v2.4.0